c4dt/lightarti-rest/README.md

 following constraints:
 - `patch_version(arti_android) >= patch_version(arti_rest)`
 - `patch_version(arti_ios) >= patch_version(arti_rest)`
-- a new arti-rest patch version must be bigger than both the arti-android and arti-ios patch version
+- a new arti-rest patch version must be bigger than both the current arti-android and arti-ios patch version

 This allows us to quickly verify that a given library version has at least some patches